 - Integrated scrutinizer-ci for code quality analysis

-- [Consumer Crawler\Gerrit] Add message acknowledgement if no projects are available
+- [Consumer Crawler\Gerrit] Add message acknowledgment if no projects are available

-Did we reach the goal / roadmap from the v0.0.1 release?
+Did we reach the goal/roadmap for the v0.0.1 release?

 In the release of version v0.0.1 we defined some goals for the next release (this one), but did we reach them?
 Lets check it: